-In order to be considered for funding, one original and one copy of the proposal, along with an electronic version on a CD or thumb drive, must be sent to: 15711 E. 106th Way Commerce City, CO 80022, and received no later than 4:00 p.m.
-MT, on July 24, 2015.
-Proposals may be hand delivered but still must timely.
+In order to be considered for funding, one original and one copy of the proposal, along with an electronic version on a CD or thumb drive, must be mailed to: 15711 E. 106th Way Commerce City, CO 80022, no later than 4:00 p.m.
+MT, on December 11, 2014.

 Timely submission of proposals is the sole responsibility of the proposer.
-Late proposals will not be considered for a grant award.
+Late proposals will not be considered for a sub-grant award.
 The LCCL reserves the right to determine the timeliness of all proposal submissions.